ferasbg/crypton/src/prediction/README.md

 ## Requirements
-- setup class with `nn.Module` and torchvision.models.vgg16 for base network in pytorch, then setup training given segmentation data
 - compute the labels/annotations for each pixel for each input frame given a tensor (set of matrices of images), with metadata including `frame_number`, `num_cores`, `training_time`
 - train model, then setup encrypted model that inherits base network from `prediction.network`, perform all operations necessary for training and testing, setup for formal specifications and encrypted training
 - figure out dependency fault with either framework for torch and tensorflow, make sure that syft and crypten work properly